BeyondDreamers93/Car-Counter/README.md

 Usage: CarCounter.exe <Classifier_Path> <Video_Path>

-The executable, HAAR cascade and Video can be found in Debug Folder.
+The Executable, HAAR cascade and Video can be found in Debug Folder.

 For Example: CarCounter.exe haarcascade_car.xml cars.avi